UNC transfer Seventh Woods focuses in on 3 schools. USC is one of them

 A member of the Tar Heels’ 2017 national championship team, Woods played in 94 games at UNC, averaging 1.5 points a game.

 Woods has a connection with all three programs he is considering.
 The Gamecocks were one of his original final three choices, along with Georgetown, coming out of Hammond.
-USC doesn’t have an open scholarship for next year unless someone decides to leave, or unless A.J.
-Lawson keeps his name in the NBA Draft.
+USC doesn’t have an open scholarship for next year unless someone decides to leave.
+On Tuesday, A.J.
+Lawson announced he was coming back to to South Carolina after putting his name in the NBA Draft.

 Woods won’t be able to play next year at his school of choice because of NCAA transfer rules.
 If no scholarship spot opens up, walking on is a possibility.